yohanmarkose/Web-and-PDF-Data-Extraction-App/Prototypes/Samples/Large_language_model/Large_language_model.md

 Length of a conversation that the model can take into account when generating its next answer is limited by the size of a context window, as well.
 If the length of a conversation, for example with ChatGPT, is longer than its context window, only the parts inside the context window are taken into account when generating the next answer, or the model needs to apply some algorithm to summarize the too distant parts of conversation.

 The shortcomings of making a context window larger include higher computational cost and possibly diluting the focus on local context, while making it smaller can cause a model to miss an important long-range dependency.
-Balancing them are a matter of experimentation and domain-specific considerations.
+Balancing them is a matter of experimentation and domain-specific considerations.

 A model may be pre-trained either to predict how the segment continues, or what is missing in the segment, given a segment from its training dataset.[48]
 It can be either

-- autoregressive (i.e. predicting how the segment continues, the way GPTs do it): for example given a segment "I like to eat", the model predicts "ice cream", or "sushi".
+- autoregressive (i.e. predicting how the segment continues, as GPTs do): for example given a segment "I like to eat", the model predicts "ice cream", or "sushi".
 - "masked" (i.e. filling in the parts missing from the segment, the way "BERT"[49] does it): for example, given a segment "I like to [\_\_] [\_\_] cream", the model predicts that "eat" and "ice" are missing.

 Models may be trained on auxiliary tasks which test their understanding of the data distribution, such as Next Sentence Prediction (NSP), in which pairs of sentences are presented and the model must predict whether they appear consecutively in the training corpus.[49]
 During training, regularization loss is also used to stabilize training.
 However regularization loss is usually not used during testing and evaluation.